 Blog Author Q&A Free Bonus!
 Click this link to download a free 87-page excerpt from Safety Instrumented Systems: A Life-Cycle Approach.
-To purchase a copy of this book, click here.

 Q. What challenge or set of challenges is the book trying to address or solve?
 What practical knowledge and applications can be gained by reading it?